NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary Strange and Unusual Creatures/Carnivorous Chapeau.md

   - name: ""

   - name: "Snug Fit"
     desc: "  If a creature fails to realize a carnivorous chapeau's true nature, or realizes the carnivorous chapeau's nature and is simply exceptionally foolish, and the creature willingly chooses to put the carnivorous chapeau on their head, the carnivorous chapeau Attaches itself to that creature automatically.
-If the carnivorous chapeau is placed on the head of a creature that is already Restrained or Unconscious, the carnivorous chapeau likewise Attaches to that creature automatically."
+If the carnivorous chapeau is placed on the head of a creature that is already [[undefined]] or [[undefined]], the carnivorous chapeau likewise Attaches to that creature automatically."

 abilities_mid:
   - name: ""